rmkelley/rmkelley.github.io/final.md

 }
 ```

-This creates a dataframe with the distance and a unique identifyer.
+This creates a data frame with the distance and a unique identifier.
 ```
 dist1 <- data.frame(robbieDist(x, center), bos$GEOID)
 ```

-This renames the columns for ease of digestion and joining, and multiplies the distance which was in degrees by 111,139 which is the conversion rate into meters.
-The last line of code joins the two dataframes.
+This renames the columns for ease of digestion and joining and multiplies the distance which was in degrees by 111,139 which is the conversion rate into meters.
+The last line of code joins the two data frames.
 ```
 colnames(dist1)[1] <- "distdeg"
 colnames(dist1)[2] <- "GEOID"